-Subject to certain City Charter restrictions, the City may incur other obligations, which may constitute additional charges against its revenues, without the consent of the Owners of the Bonds.
-To the extent that the City incurs additional obligations, the funds available to make Rental Payments may be decreased.
+Subject to certain City Charter restrictions, the City may incur other obligations which may constitute additional charges against its general revenues.
+To the extent that the City incurs additional obligations, the funds available to make Base Rental may be decreased.
 The City is currently liable on other obligations payable from general revenues.
-See "APPENDIX A-CITY AND COUNTY OF SAN FRANCISCO-Organization and Finances-Statement of Direct and Overlapping Bonded Debt," "-Tax Supported Debt Service" and "-Lease Payments and Other Long-Term Obligations."
-See also "APPENDIX C-EXCERPTS FROM COMPREHENSIVE ANNUAL FINANCIAL REPORT OF THE CITY AND COUNTY OF SAN FRANCISCO FOR THE FISCAL YEAR ENDED JUNE 30, 2003."
+See APPENDIX A-"CITY AND COUNTY OF SAN FRANCISCO - ORGANIZATION AND FINANCES-Statement of Direct and Overlapping Debt and Long-Term Obligations," "-Direct Tax Supported Debt Service" and "-Lease Payments and Other Long-Term Obligations."
+See also APPENDIX C-"EXCERPTS FROM COMPREHENSIVE ANNUAL FINANCIAL REPORT OF THE CITY AND COUNTY OF SAN FRANCISCO FOR THE YEAR ENDED JUNE 30, 2003."